Mastering Homey Flows: Your Guide to Smart Home Automation

 Then: The actions Homey performs when the Flow runs.

-Flows use a when-and-then principle so you can craft smart automations without coding.
+Flows use a when-and-then principle, allowing you to craft smart automations without coding.
+This makes it accessible for everyone, even if you’re not a tech wizard!

 Step-by-Step: Create Your First Flow